HicServices/RDMP/Documentation/CodeTutorials/Tests.md

 }
 ```

-If you want to test a system running under a database user account with limited access rights you can use `DatabaseTests.SetupLowPrivelegeUserRightsFor`.
-You will have to create the user account yourself and configure connect etc priveleges.
+If you want to test a system running under a database user account with limited access rights you can use `DatabaseTests.SetupLowPrivilegeUserRightsFor`.
+You will have to create the user account yourself and configure connect etc privileges.

 ```csharp